 What is Beyond 34: Recycling and Recovery for a New Economy?

-The project is made possible through support from the Dow Chemical Company, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.
-Learn how to get involved in the project here.
+The Beyond 34 initiative is made possible through support from The Coca-Cola Company, The Dow Chemical Company, The Plastics Industry Association, P&G Family Care, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.